regunakyle/vfio-vm-rotation-service/README.md

 Systemd service (written in C) that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.

-Note: This has been tested on a Fedora 40 system only, use at your own risk!
+Note: This has been tested on a Fedora 40 KDE install only, use at your own risk!

 ## Why is this needed?

-The [VFIO Discord](https://discord.com/invite/f63cXwH) suggests always bind your gaming GPU to proprietary driver (because they save more power than `vfio-pci`).
+The [VFIO Discord](https://discord.com/invite/f63cXwH) suggests always bind your gaming GPU to the proprietary driver (because they save more power than `vfio-pci`).

 One approach to this is to create a low resource "idle VM", attach the GPU to it and install proprietary driver inside.
 Boot the idle VM after the VFIO VM shuts down (and vice versa).